Biswa Bhusan Harichandran replaces Narasimhan as Andhra Pradesh Governor

 "The President of India is pleased to make the appointments of Anusuiya Uikey as Governor of Chhattisgarh and Biswa Bhusan Harichandan as Governor of Andhra Pradesh," an official communique from Rashtrapati Bhavan said.

-Harichandran will replace E. S L Narasimhan, who is also the Governor of Telangana.
+Harichandran will replace E S L Narasimhan, who is also the Governor of Telangana.
 Uikey on the other hand will replace Anandiben Patel, who was holding additional charge of Chhattisgarh.
 Patel was giving additional charge following the death of Balram Das Tandon last year.

 Key take-aways from Jagan Mohan Reddy's first budget